dirkwhoffmann/Moira/Docs/Tutorials/UsingMoiraInYourOwnApp.md

 }
 ```

-At first glance, the code seems to speak for itself.
-Moira's memory request is passed to the `mem` object, which is an instance of vAmiga's `Memory` class.
-When looking closer, however, this straightforward usage of vAmiga's memory class brings up the following question: How does Moira know about the various Amiga components such as the memory?
-These objects are not part of the Moira class.
-Well, the answer is they are, because in vAmiga we use a slightly modified Moira class.
+At first glance, the code seems self-explanatory.
+Moira’s memory request is passed to the `mem` object, which is an instance of vAmiga’s Memory class.
+However, upon closer inspection, a question arises: How does Moira know about the various Amiga components, such as memory?
+These objects aren’t part of the Moira class itself.
+The answer is that vAmiga utilizes a slightly modified version of the Moira class.
 In fact, the class is declared as follows:

 ```c++
 class Moira : public SubComponent {